 - Celery seed adds interesting texture and taste to side salads, dressings, breads, and casseroles.
 Potato salad is lost without it!
 Try this distinct, pungent taste in egg salad and stir fries, too.
 It even enhances soups.

 A Great Recipe to Try

-This simple recipe for Penne with Tomato and Herbs uses a few of these basic seasonings to make ordinary pasta special.
+This simple recipe for a Penne with Tomato and Herbs uses a few of these basic seasonings to make ordinary pasta special.